jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-m-Hana Mekuru sees a vision of a young girl being forced to eat a dish while crying.
 An unseen figure is glowering over her

-//Episode MURDER 1.
-Flash forward.
-//ADMONITION Honestly, for convenience, this makes the most sense.
-Basically, Alphonse and Hana -> Murder 1 -> Nick, and also Town History ->Trial -> Kyrie and Clarie -> Murder 3 -> Marina Scene -> To The Lighthouse.